Incline Dumbbell Shrug: How To Do and Muscles Worked

 • Limit momentum and excessive jerking or bouncing of the weight.

-• When performing a chest-supported incline shrug, make sure to keep your chin up to avoid hunching your shoulders.
+• When performing a chest-supported incline shrug, keep your chin up to avoid hunching your shoulders.

 • Always choose a weight that allows you to have complete control of your body throughout the movement.